Pierre Jubinville

 Pierre Jubinville (born August 5, 1960, in Ottawa, Ontario) is a Canadian-born Paraguayan Roman Catholic bishop.

 Education

 In 2012, he took courses in religious studies at the Institut Catholique de Paris.

 Career

 Priesthood

 Pierre was ordained and appointed as a priest by Bishop Roger Ebacher in 1988.
 Roger described Jubinville as a “very bright poet".
-He served in Mexico, then Lima, Paraguay.
+He served in Mexico, then Lima (ciudad del departamento de San Pedro), Paraguay.
 Since 2012 he has been in Rome as First General Assistant in the Congregation of the Holy Spirit.

 As a Bishop

 Jubinville was appointed bishop of the Roman Catholic Diocese of San Pedro, Paraguay on November 6, 2013.